 Do you have trouble coming up with ideas to put in your paragraphs?
 Would you like help organizing a paragraph so it is not a jumbled-up mess?
 A paragraph is all about one idea.
 The topic sentence tells readers what that one idea is.
 The rest of the paragraph explains what you mean, gives examples, or proves why you think your idea is a good one.

-For most of the lessons, students will write directly in their workbooks, spending from five to twenty minutes per lesson on writing activities.
-I particularly like the way Watson has interspersed activities throughout the instruction to ensure that students are processing and applying as they learn.
-At the end of each section of skill lessons, students are given a number of writing assignments from which to choose.
+For most of the lessons, students will write directly in their workbooks, spending five to twenty minutes per lesson on writing activities.
+I particularly like the way Watson has interspersed activities throughout the instruction to ensure that students are processing and applying what they learn.
+At the end of each group of skill lessons, students are given a number of writing assignments from which to choose.
 Some of the lengthier assignments might take anywhere from two to ten days to complete and will likely be done either in a notebook or on the computer.
 Checklists are included that teach students how to proofread their own assignments.
 The checklists are tailored to fit the different assignments.

-The course covers so much that it would be difficult to complete all of the lessons in one year.
+Jump In covers so much that it would be difficult to complete all of the lessons in one year.
 The two- and three-year plans recommend how much you might tackle each year.

 Students will need separate instruction in grammar.
 Sharon Watson has created some free grammar tutorials that you can download to work on specific areas.